Immortality-IMT/SearX-Cache/README.md

 To contribute to the cache:

-Run queries and send an updated cache.
-This is one universal cache.
+Run new queries and send your results, add to the cache, update the cache.

 More info: https://www.imtcoin.com/kb.php?page=Caching+SearXNG+Version+2